-The purpose of this chapter is to demonstrate how to run and debug existing recordings.
+In this chapter, you’ll learn how to run and debug recordings.

 Turbo mode button in Ranorex Recorder

-- The Turbo mode is applied to all actions of the recording module where it is activated
+- Turbo mode is applied to all actions in the active recording module.

 Run a recording module

-This section shows you how to run a single recording module.
+This section demonstrates how to run a single recording module.

 Running a recording module

-Usually, tests are not run based on recording modules, but as complete test cases from within the test suite view.
-The test suite is the central point of control for modularization and management of test cases.
-If you are not familiar with the test suite and its application, we recommend reading:
+Running individual recording modules is usually only done when editing or troubleshooting them.
+Normally, tests are run based on test cases from the test suite view.
+The test suite is the central point of control for modularization and test case management.

 Switching to test suite view